Vann Molyvann House

-The Vann Molyvann House is a major landmark of the city of Phnom Penh built in 1966 by Khmer architect Vann Molyvann as his private house and architecture office.
+The Vann Molyvann House is a landmark of the city of Phnom Penh built in 1966 by Khmer architect Vann Molyvann as his private house and architecture office.
 It has been dubbed as the "Cambodian Taliesin" and praised as a "testimony to the unique ability of Southeast Asia's greatest living architect to fuse European modernism with traditional Khmer design in an apparently seamless style."